eclipse-edc/Publications/White paper/A User Journey to Dataspaces.md

-## User Journey: Data Spaces
+## A User Journey to Data Spaces

 ### As of Q2/2022

 Purpose of the document:

-This document aims to demonstrate the necessity and function of data spaces.
+This document aims to demonstrate the necessity and functions of data spaces.

 # Table of contents